-The Trustees Teaching Awards (TTA) in the Jacobs School of Music will be awarded to full-time tenured and tenure eligible faculty and NTT faculty based on evidence of outstanding teaching.
+The Trustees Teaching Awards (TTA) in the Jacobs School of Music will be awarded to full-time tenured, tenure-track, and non-tenure track (NTT) faculty based on evidence of outstanding teaching.
 Those who have received the award in the past three academic years are ineligible.

 There are three ways that a faculty member can be nominated for this award.

 - Chairs will be notified of the faculty in their department who are eligible and will be encouraged to nominate strong faculty from their department.

 - Students and peers are encouraged to nominate deserving faculty by December 1 by submitting their name to the Associate Dean of Instruction.
 The ADI will notify the chair and the nominee.

 Those who wish to be considered must submit a letter of application highlighting their accomplishments as a teacher (see criteria listed below) and a video of their teaching (no more than 15 minutes in length).
 Applicants should contact Sherri Bishop (email@example.com) for submission instructions.
 Applicants must include a letter of support from a tenured or long-term NTT JSoM faculty member who has knowledge of the applicant’s teaching, which should be sent to Sherri Bishop (firstname.lastname@example.org).
 All materials must be submitted by March 1.

 DMAI reports and summaries of teaching evaluations will be provided by the Office of the Associate Dean for Instruction.
 Other criteria to be considered will include: